-A 250V-rated relay shield with the Arduino-MKR form factor.Designed by Omzlo, Ships from Greece
+A 250V-rated relay shield with the Arduino-MKR form factor.Designed by Omzlo in Greece

 Description The Omzlo MKR relay shield is designed to fit on top of Arduino MKR compatible boards, such as the Arduino MKR Zero or our very own Omzlo CANZERO node.
 It features a 250VA/10A-rated rel...Read More…